 Trade debtors are based on lifetime expected credit losses.
 The trade debtors expected credit losses have been calculated based on debt type and recovery stage of debt.
-The expected credit loss is approximately £62,000.
+The expected credit loss is approximately £77,000.
+The principal reason for the increase is a widening of the areas of recovery in the current climate.